How to Make Fake Blood for the Creepiest Halloween Costume

 So why should you whip up your own fake blood?
 Well, what is Halloween without a little gore?
 Plus, it’s easy, inexpensive, and really fun to make.
 And let’s not forget about bragging rights.
-You can reference it in your Halloween Instagram captions or share a TikTok of you scrolling through Halloween face paint ideas and scary Halloween costumes and then pan out to an image of you stirring up a batch of fake blood.
+You can reference it in your Halloween Instagram captions, or share a TikTok of yourself scrolling through Halloween face paint ideas and scary Halloween costumes and then pan out to an image of you stirring up a batch of fake blood.

 How to make fake blood

 Darya Arnautova/Getty Images

 These fake blood recipes are total no-brainers, but keep in mind that a lot of these ingredients will stain your skin and property.
 And remember: Don’t sacrifice safety for fun.
 Fake blood that comes in contact with your skin or mouth needs to be edible.